smutindak/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 14- Script to convert a number from base 10 to base 16
 # 15- Script that encodes and decodes text using the rot13 encryption
 # 16- Script that prints every other line from the input, starting with the first line
+# 17- Script that adds two numbers stored in the environment variables WATER and STIR